barumau/panlingue/eng/104_namloge.md

 ### Gender

-Pandunia doesn't have grammatical gender (i.e. masculine, feminine and/or neuter categories).
+Panlingue doesn't have grammatical gender (i.e. masculine, feminine and/or neuter categories).

 Some words have _natural gender_.
 For example **fem** (woman) is feminine and **man** (man) is masculine.